MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-data-from-the-intelligence-server/asynchronous-execution-of-reports-and-cubes.md

 ---
-title: Asynchronous Execution of Reports and Cubes
+title: Asynchronous execution of reports and cubes
 description: Asynchronous instance creation prevents the client from holding a thread or HTTP request open when report, cube, and dossier execution takes longer than usual.
 ---